glycerine/spin_paxos/README.md

 and below in markdown.

+This paper was a great help to me in learning Promela.

+Delzanno et al give us a master class in how to optimize Promela models by minimizing its state space.

 The Promela language evolved a little in the last 11 years, and so I've updated the model files in small ways to get them to compile, and fixed all